alban-gerome/adobe-analytics/duckface.md

 * s_i_barclaysuk_1
 * s_i_barclaysuk_2

-These objects will return an img HTML tag with a src attribute which is the raw tracking request URL for yor page view.
+These objects will return an img HTML tag with a src attribute.
+That src attribute is the raw tracking request URL for yor page view.
 You will recognise the page name in your raw request and few others, the rest uses more compact names such as v0 instead of your campaign tracking code or c1 instead of prop1.

 It is possible to take the entire raw request and decode it.
 In fact, that's exactly what the Adobe Marketing Cloud Debugger does.
 Duckface decodes your request and generates a JSON representation of your raw page view request.